 Later when the coal was about to run out, John’s father and two other men came to rescue the children from the one-room schoolhouse.
-While the children were being loaded into horse drawn sleds, the roof of the schoolhouse collapsed spooking the horse pulling John’s sled.
+While the children were being loaded into horse-drawn sleds, the roof of the schoolhouse collapsed spooking the horse pulling John’s sled.
 John and his three friends were pulled by the horse into the storm.

 Read to find out how John survives the runaway horse.

-Homestead Act of 1862
+- Homestead Act of 1862

-living on the prairie
+- living on the prairie

-problems settlers had traveling west
+- problems settlers had traveling west

-ways to survive in the cold
+- ways to survive in the cold

 FREE Teaching Ideas to use with

-This three minute video, narrated by Senator Ben Sasse, gives an overview of the Schoolchildren’s Blizzard.
+This three-minute video, narrated by Senator Ben Sasse, gives an overview of the Schoolchildren’s Blizzard.

 An exceptional video about locusts narrated by Tarshis provides a lot of nonfictional information.
 In the video, Tarshis mentions “primary sources” and provides several examples of how she changed passages to “show, don’t tell.”

-If you would like to try out the I Survived the Children’s Blizzard Book Unit before you buy it, this download contains free samples for Chapters 1-2.
+If you would like to try out the I Survived the Children’s Blizzard 1888 Book Unit before you buy it, this download contains free samples for Chapters 1-2.

-This book unitcontains graphic organizers for an interactive notebook.
+This book unit contains graphic organizers for an interactive notebook.
 Vocabulary, comprehension, writing, and skill practice are all included.
 In addition to the printables, many paperless options are provided.
 Activities for Google Slides include writing and skill practice.
 Boom Learning Decks make this an interactive unit.